oplS17projects/Simple-Gomoku/README.md

 ### Xiaoling Zheng @xlzhen

+- [x] Architecture diagram
 - [x] Create the stone (piece), board, (possibly player if necessary) and game classes with member procedures and fields that allows interactions (manipulations) with board, updates informations.
-The game class would be served as a frame that controls game flow.
+The game class would be served as a frame that controls game flow.  (classes.rkt)
-- [x] Winning algorithm (Goal test) design.
+- [x] Winning algorithm (Goal test) design. (goal-test.rkt)
-- [x] Dispatch, make-game
+- [x] make-game (dispatch for game class). (make-game.rkt)
-- [ ] I’ll be focus on the internal structure, might add other stuffs if needed.

 ### Ruowei Zhang @rz999